-So, the widespread tales of corruption I was told by people in Posoltega (and in Managua) didn’t come as a huge shock.
+So, the widespread tales of corruption that the people in Posoltega (and in Managua) shared didn’t come as a huge shock.
 At an aid distribution warehouse (pictured above), several of the workers expressed their frustration with the federal government which was doing next to nothing to help the municipality, at the time governed by a Sandinista mayor.
 Bill Clinton visited the area during a Central American tour in March 1999; just prior to his visit housing construction materials were trucked in, along with 2000 bags of cement, a ‘donation’ from the government.
 After he left, the materials were hauled away under cover of night.

 Above is Jose de la Cruz Poveda, 17 at the time, who was one of the refugee camp leaders.

-In Posoltega, my translator Tanya and I met Alvaro Montalvan, a reporter for Canal 12, who was investigating reports that much of the international relief aid sent to the stricken areas was actually winding up being sold in various markets in Managua.
-He and his cameraman were heading to the Port of Corinto to check on the status of 28 cargo containers of relief aid which had arrived on March 19 from Los Angeles, and we joined him.
+In Posoltega, my translator Tanya and I met Alvaro Montalvan, a reporter for Canal 12, who was investigating reports that much of the international relief aid sent to the stricken areas was actually being sold in various markets in Managua.
+We joined him and his cameraman as they headed to the Port of Corinto to check on the status of 28 cargo containers of relief aid which had arrived on March 19 from Los Angeles.
 We tracked down the port’s container operations chief, who eventually admitted that seven of those 40-foot containers couldn’t be accounted for.
 They simply vanished.
-And in the meantime, as the stocks in Posoltega’s relief center were dwindling rapidly, the containers above were sitting port side for more than a month.
+And in the meantime, as the stocks in Posoltega’s relief center were dwindling rapidly, the containers above had been sitting port side for more than a month.